 Consent is a CLEAR and PRESENT SOBER YES between EQUALS:

 - Using power over someone is not EQUALS

 Consent is an active, direct, voluntary, unimpaired, continual and conscious choice and agreement between persons to engage in physical contact or sexual activity.

 So what is consent when it comes to sexual activity?

 Consent is an essential part of sex.
 We’re talking all kinds of sex: sex with your hands, sex with your mouth, sex with toys, plus all those acts that may lead to sex like cuddling, sexting or making out.
 Consent is a must for all of this hot stuff.
-Everyone has to get ‘the okay’ before getting busy in any way.
+Everyone has to get ‘the okay’ before initiating contact or starting to engage in sexual activity.

 Hooked up with a person in the past?
 That doesn’t mean you’ve automatically got consent right now or in the future.
 Consent is a decision every time – it can never be assumed to exist just because you’ve done it before.
 Ask again!

 Pressuring someone into sex is coercion, not consent.
 We automatically imagine coercion as being rough and forceful, but it can be as simple as nagging or making your partner feel guilty about not wanting to have sex or try something new like texting naked pics.
 A lot of times, people think sexual pressure is okay because it’s not like you’re physically forcing someone into anything.
 But pressuring someone is still coercion.
 You should never talk your sexual partner into doing anything they don’t want to do.

 Consent is required no matter what your relationship looks like.
 Whether you’re getting hot and heavy with a one night stand, having some casual romance or are in a committed relationship, consent needs to be there.
 Sexual contact without consent is a form of sexual violence.
 No one consents to sexual violence.

 - Implied (based on relationship status)